William Dargue - A History of Birmingham Places & Placenames . . . from A to Y

 B8 - Grid reference SP115877

-There seems to be no Birmingham connection with this name: it may have been taken from a streetname in Kensington, London name to add some cachet to the pub.
-The original pub was replaced with a new building of the same name in the late 1990s which has since been replaced by a supermarket.
+There seems to be no Birmingham connection with this name: it may have been taken from a streetname in Kensington, London to add some cachet to the pub.
+The original pub was replaced with a new building of the same name c1990 which itself has since been replaced by a supermarket.
+The name of the junction is likely to fall out of use as a result.

 See also Alum Rock and Little Bromwich.

-Left: The Pelham - date unknown - Grateful thanks for the use of this postcard to JKC on the Birmingham History Webring Forum.
-See Acknowledgements.
+Left: The Pelham - date unknown - Thanks for the use of this postcard to JKC on the Birmingham History Webring Forum.

 Click to enlarge the images in the Gallery below.